robertmuth/Cwerg/FrontEndDocs/ast.md

 Fields:
 * callee [NODE]: expression evaluating to the function to be called
 * args [LIST]: function call arguments

-Flags:
-* polymorphic: function definition or call is polymorphic

 ### ExprDeref (^)